BigWednesdayIO/bigwednesday.io/app/contents/solutions/pub-buying-club.md

 Automatic product recommendations.
 You control who sees which recommendations by creating simple business rules for orthogonal or overlapping user segments.

 You decide how recommendations should look and where to show them: with instant search results and/or on your product and basket pages.

+We give you detailed statistics and data about how your recommendations are performing.